solo-io/gloo/docs/cli/glooctl_install.md

 ### Synopsis

-choose which system to install Gloo onto. options include: kubernetes
+choose which version of Gloo to install.

 ### Options